Aliases for SGMS2 Gene

 GeneCards Summary for SGMS2 Gene

 SGMS2 (Sphingomyelin Synthase 2) is a Protein Coding gene.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include kinase activity and ceramide cholinephosphotransferase activity.
-An important paralog of this gene is SAMD8.
+Diseases associated with SGMS2 include Calvarial Doughnut Lesions With Bone Fragility and Atrial Septal Defect 4.
+Among its related pathways are Sphingolipid metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include kinase activity and ceramide cholinephosphotransferase activity.
+An important paralog of this gene is SGMS1.